-The Trustee believes achieving both its data coverage and SBT targets within the specified time horizon to be feasible but will monitor this annually and review whether there are any further actions that should be considered.
+The Trustee believes that achieving both its data coverage and SBT targets within the specified time horizon continues to be feasible.
+The Trustee will continue to review progress towards the targets each year and consider whether additional steps are needed to increase their chance of meeting the targets and whether it would be appropriate to change the targets.